Selenium IDE for ChromeSeptember 26, 2018

 Codeless test editing

 Selenium IDE leaves you fumbling through generated WebDriver code whenever you try to modify a test suite.
 With Screenster, most of the test-editing functionality is codeless.
 You’ll be 10x more productive when creating tests, removing or adding new steps, or working with individual UI elements.
+With Screenster, you can automate a short UI test in less than 3 minutes:

 What if you want to use your existing Selenium tests with Screenster?
 Or maybe, you feel that a particular case requires a handwritten, rather than recorded test…